 Employee vs. Independent Contractor Status

 If you worked as an employee, your employer should provide you with a Form W-2 after the end of the year detailing how much money you were paid in wages, tips and other compensation.
 Your W-2 will also let you know how much money was withheld for federal, state and local income taxes, Medicare and Social Security.
 Generally speaking, if your boss can control what you do and how you do it, you are working as an employee.

-If you worked for an employer as an employee, but also performed work for the same employer as an independent contractor, you should get both a Form W-2 and a Form 1099-MISC after the end of the year.
-Report the income information from your W-2 on Line 7 of Form 1040, and your federal income tax withholding on Line 62 for the 2012 tax year.
-Report the income from your 1099-MISC on Schedule C. Once you complete Schedule C, report your profit or loss from self-employment on Line 12 of Form 1040.
+If you worked for an employer as an employee, but also performed work for the same employer as an independent contractor, you should get both a 1099-MISC and a W-2 in the same year.
+Report the income from your W-2 on Line 1 of Form 1040, along with any interest, dividend, retirement account or Social Security benefits on lines 2a through 5b.

 Report 1099-MISC income on Line 21 of Schedule 1 (1040).
 For self-employment business profit or loss, complete Schedule C and report your profit or loss on Line 12 of Schedule 1.
 Add the amounts on Lines 1 through 21 of Schedule 1, and transfer the total to Line 6 of your 1040.
 You'll notice that Line 6 has a separate field for this non-employee income, which sets it apart from your employee income.

 Things can get complex if you believe you worked as an employee but your employer considered you to be an independent contractor.
 Since an employer is not required to withhold taxes or contribute to your Social Security or Medicare obligation if you are a self-employed independent contractor, you'll be responsible for paying your self-employment taxes.
 You are also eligible to directly deduct a greater number of business expenses than you would if you worked as an employee.